Manifest-Son/Product_Prisma_API/README.md

 4. Nodemon - Use this command `npm install nodemon`

 ### Step 3.
 Create an ```index.js``` file
-The `index.js` file will serve as the openning file for our server.
+The `index.js` file will serve as the entry point to our application.

 ### Step 4: INITIALIZE Prisma ORM
 Use `npx prisma init`.
 This sets up our prisma project.